Indian Institutes of Technology: History

 In 2001, the University of Roorkee was converted into IIT Roorkee.

 Over the past few years, there have been several developments toward establishing new IITs.
 On 1 October 2003, Prime Minister Atal Bihari Vajpayee announced plans to create more IITs "by upgrading existing academic institutions that have the necessary promise and potential".
 Subsequent developments led to the formation of the S K Joshi Committee, in November 2003, to guide the selection of the five institutions which would be converted into IITs.
 Based on the initial recommendations of the Sarkar Committee, it was decided that new IITs should be spread throughout the country.
 When the government expressed its willingness to correct this regional imbalance, 16 states demanded IITs.
 Since the S K Joshi Committee prescribed strict guidelines for institutions aspiring to be IITs, only seven colleges were selected for final consideration.
 Plans are also reported to open IITs outside India, although there has not been much progress in this regard.
 Eventually in the 11th Five year plan, eight states were identified for establishment of new IITs.

 From 2008 to 2009, eight new IITs were set up in Gandhinagar, Jodhpur, Hyderabad, Indore, Patna, Bhubaneswar, Ropar, and Mandi.
-Following a similar selection process since 1972, in 2012 the Institute of Technology, Banaras Hindu University was made a member of the IITs and renamed as IIT (BHU) Varanasi.

-In 2015 to 2016, six new IITs in Tirupati, Palakkad, Dharwad, Bhilai, Goa, and Jammu, approved through a 2016 bill amendment, were founded, along with the conversion of Indian School of Mines Dhanbad into IIT (Indian School of Mines), Dhanbad.
+In 2015 and 2016, six new IITs were established in Tirupati, Palakkad, Dharwad, Bhilai, Goa, and Jammu, as approved by a 2016 bill amendment, along with the conversion of Indian School of Mines Dhanbad into IIT, Dhanbad.

-The entire allocation by the central government for 2017-18 budget for all Indian Institutes of Technology (IITs) was slightly over ₹70 billion.
+The entire allocation by the central government for the 2017–18 budget for all Indian Institutes of Technology (IITs) was slightly over ₹70 billion.
 However, the aggregate money spent by Indian students for tertiary education in the United States was about six times more than what the central government spends on all IITs.

+In June 2023, education officials of India and Tanzania announced that the first foreign IIT campus would be established on the Tanzanian autonomous territory of Zanzibar, as a satellite campus of IIT Madras.
+The campus is scheduled to begin offering classes in October 2023.